MattMuller88/HireMattMuller/README.md

 # MattMullerDev.com
 The code in this branch shows the changes that I made to the CSS file in order to make the website dynamically adapt to different window/screen sizes.
-I did this by changing the units that I used for many of the HTML elements and adding media queries to change the size of elements depending on the pixel dimensions of the window.
+I did this by changing the units that I used for many of the HTML elements and adding media queries to change the size of elements depending on the dimensions of the window.

 I also activated the contact me email form to allow users of the site to send me an email.
 I did this by using an API called formsubmit which sends a POST request when the email form is submitted, resulting in the content of the form being sent to my email.
 I configured the HTML to display the email that I receive in the format that I desired and also added a honeypot to avoid bot emails while rerouting the user back to the website rather than having to complete a reCAPTCHA on formsubmit.